 Bristol’s vibrant music scene has a long history of acting as the vanguard for sonic innovation in the UK, and the impact of the arrival of dub in the city continues to be felt.
-As a city with such a continually rich cultural offering, it’s no surprise that current performers, bands, and producers all share a relentless approach to music making.
+As a city with such a continually rich cultural offering, it’s no surprise that current performers, bands, and producers all share a relentless approach to music making in 2019.
 Here are 20 of our favourites who are making waves on both a local and a national level across the UK.

 Yama Warashi are a truly unique and utterly fantastic project – led by Yoshino Shigihara (formally of Art-rockers Zun Zun Egui), the band craft evocative soundscapes that draw on jazz, psychedelia, and traditional Japanese songwriting.
 Late 2018 saw Yama Warashi release their second album, the fantastically titled Boiled Moon, on Small Pond Records.

 Over a menacing but restrained backing steeped in Americana, post-punk and garage rock, Alastair Shuttleworth’s vocal rasps and lilts – the whole band leaving you with the strange feeling that either they’re really exhausted, or that they don’t care.
 However, pointed blasts of intensity and footage from live shows firmly puts both ideas to bed.
 Lice are wild – keep them in your sights.

 Despite being firmly embedded in the landscape of popular music, there’s still some dissonance between the perceptions of ‘live performance’ and the huge, sprawling metropolis of ‘dance music’.
 This is an extremely rich seam to tap and explore, though, and Giant Swan have done so with huge and deserved success.